BANGAUTOGLASS

 Using Your Insurance for Rear Glass Replacement

 If your vehicle was damaged in a collision or by a covered event like vandalism or road debris, your auto insurance may cover some or all of the rear glass replacement cost depending on your policy's comprehensive or collision coverage and your deductible.
 Bang AutoGlass can assist you with the claim process if you haven't started one yet — helping you understand what information is typically needed and walking you through the steps.
-We're not able to file the claim on your behalf, but we can make sure you're not navigating it alone.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Fitment Quality: Why It Matters More Than It Might Seem